swarmstack/swarmstack/README.md

     PUSH_USER=pushuser PUSH_PASSWORD=pushpass \
     sudo docker stack deploy -c docker-compose.yml mon

-Afterwards, download the git archive below onto a Docker manager node and deploy the docker-compose.yml file.
-If everything works out you can consult the charts further down this page for the locations of the DevOps tools.
+If everything works out you can consult the charts further down this page for the locations of the DevOps tools, which should now be running.

 You can add some cron entries to each node to forward dockerd/portworx/etcd metrics into the Pushgateway so that Prometheus can scrape them too (`crontab -e`):